sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 Our analysis of positional encoding mechanisms in Transformer architectures highlights several key insights:

 1. The evolution of positional encoding and its fundamental role across diverse domains within Transformer architectures.
-2. The sequence length extrapolation challenge, where RoPE and ALiBi demonstrate particular effectiveness in handling variable sequence lengths, especially in extended contexts.
+2. The sequence length extrapolation challenge, where RoPE and ALiBi demonstrate particular effectiveness in handling variable sequence lengths, especially ALiBi in extended contexts.
-3. The adaptation of positional encoding from 1D to 2D tasks, where ALiBi shows practical advantages over RoPE in computational efficiency and implementation simplicity.
+3. The adaptation of positional encoding from 1D to 2D tasks, with ALiBi showing practical advantages over RoPE in terms of computational efficiency and implementation simplicity.
 4. The application of interpolation techniques to enhance the extrapolation capabilities of both RoPE and ALiBi positional encoding methods.
 5. The empirical validation of RoPE and ALiBi positional encoding in standard Vision Transformers.